Want the secondhand scoop?

 Who in the North American antiques, vintage and secondhand sector is actually being impacted by these tariffs?

-Any shop, reseller or supplier that is buying or selling goods valued over US$800 into the U.S. from any country on its 10 per cent import list may have their inventory subject to a tariff if that import is not USMCA/CUSMA compliant.
+Any shop, reseller or supplier that is buying or selling goods valued over US$800 into the U.S. may have their inventory subject to a tariff if that import is not USMCA/CUSMA compliant.

 Many products in the vintage, antiques and secondhand category total over US$800, including luxury resale products, bulk bales of clothing, antique art and jewellery, vintage and antique furniture, wholesale buys and more.